 On a local level, the crime rate in Kyiv is low compared to other European cities.
 Traveling around the city on public transport is safe.
 As a normal caution for foreigners, be aware of your surroundings and avoid drawing attention to yourself.

 Requirements regarding education/ experience/ certification (and if there are ever any exceptions)?

-An education degree, teaching experience, and ACSI certification are strongly preferred, although exceptions can be made.
+We desire our teachers to have an education degree, teaching experience, and ACSI certification, although some exceptions can be made.
 Teachers without ACSI certification will at least be required to fulfill ACSI’s Christian Philosophy of Education requirement.

 Demographics of teaching/administrative staff?

-KCA staff is composed mainly of Americans and Ukrainians, although other qualified nationals are welcome.
+KCA staff is composed mainly of Americans and Ukrainians, although other nationals with teaching qualifications are welcome.
 Teachers range from recent college graduates to retirees.

 Any financial assistance offered (salary/stipend/housing)?

 Teachers should view themselves as missionaries with a vision to be used by God in the lives of their students.
 Teachers are encouraged to come under the auspices of a mission agency.
 Each teacher is responsible to raise finances to cover their expenses including visa, registration, transportation, and living expenses.